mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-grasshopper.md

 - x: first input of a .NET type (object).
 - y: second input of a .NET type (object).
-- Out: output string with compiling messages.
+- out: output string with compiling messages and prints.
 - A: Returned output of type object.

 ## The HelloWorld Script

-Let's start witht the classic ["Hello World!" example](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) for our first script.
+Let's start with the classic ["Hello World!" example](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) for our first script.

-1. Drag a Python component onto the Grasshoppper canvas.
+1. Drag a Python component onto the Grasshopper canvas.
 2. Add a Boolean component (Params toolbar) and connect it to the *x* input.
 3. Add a Panel component and connect it to the *a* output.